-Sunday School at FUMC Millington provides an opportunity to meet with fellow Christians in a small group to learn about the Bible and Jesus on a weekly basis.
-We currently have 7 adult classes and 5 children/youth classes.
+Sunday School at FUMC Millington provides an opportunity to meet with fellow Christians in small groups to learn about the Bible and Jesus on a weekly basis.
+We currently have six adult classes and five children/youth classes.
 All are welcome to visit any of the classes below at any time!!
 For more information please email Sandy Stone at firstname.lastname@example.org

 CLASSES FOR CHILDREN AND YOUTH:

 Nursery (Infants to 2 years) Ed.
 Bldg., Room 125

 Teachers: Dale deMarigny and Mary Jo Rogenmoser

 In these tender years, kids are like sponges soaking up everything they hear and see around them with a sense of awe and wonder.
 Ms. Dale & Ms. Mary Jo help our kids learn that God MADE me, God LOVES me and Jesus wants to be my forever friend through learning, playing and a loving presence.
 Faith begins at birth!

 Pre-K (3 & 4 year olds) Ed.
 Bldg., Room 126

 "Growing up" in this class means kids grow in their faith and love for God through music, learning and play.
 Ms. Lindy gives out weekly leaflets to help families reinforce the lesson at home.

 Early Elementary (K-3rd Grades) Main Bldg., Room 209